-- High image resolution or lower compression levels result in images containing more data which in turn affects the bandwidth. - Rotating the image in the GUI can increase the product's CPU load. - Access by large numbers of Motion JPEG clients or unicast H.264/H.265/AV1 clients affects the bandwidth.
+- High image resolution or lower compression levels result in images containing more data which in turn affects the - Rotating the image in the GUI can increase the product's CPU load.

+that supports H.265 decoding.

+Access by large numbers of Motion JPEG or unicast H.264 clients affects the bandwidth.

-• Simultaneous viewing of different streams (resolution, compression) by different clients affects both frame rate and bandwidth.
+- Access by large numbers of Motion JPEG or unicast H.265 clients affects the bandwidth. - Simultaneous viewing of different streams (resolution, compression) by different clients affects both frame rate and bandwidth.